anagha-microsoft/hdi-spark-dr/DisasterRecovery.md

 - Applications write to active-primary ONLY
 - Replication to DR cluster is incremental, batch, scheduled
 - Synchronization tasks need to be run to ensure clusters are in sync
+- Only curated data is copied over, no processing jobs are run
 - Its is not uncommon to have a storage dense, compute light DR cluster for cost optimization
 - RPO => Medium | RTO => Medium | Cost => High
 <hr>